secmon-as-code/alertchain/docs/policy.md

 }
 ```

-In this example, an action called `chatgpt.comment-alert` is launched to query the alert content to ChatGPT.
+In this example, an action called `chatgpt.query` is launched to query the alert content to ChatGPT.
 The action to be launched is specified by `uses`, and the required arguments are specified by `args`.
 The `input.seq` value increments by 1 each time the `run` rule is called.
 Therefore, when the `run` rule is called for the second time, the result of `input.seq == 0` will be false, making the rule invalid, and no subsequent actions will be specified.
 If no actions are specified, the entire process will stop.

-The `exit` rule primarily handles the transfer of parameters obtained from the results of actions.
+The `exit` rule primarily handles the transfer of Attributes obtained from the results of actions.
 Let's modify the ChatGPT calling rule slightly.

 ```rego
 package action